homemadearcade/zero/todo/FEEDBACKTODO.md

 Spawn inside of hero camera effect from the lobby setup flow

-Change Game and Change Roles in Lobby Setup... they dont work no more when you manually create a new game, you need to name it

 Game Card without game loaded
 --
 Agora User Video, have it load a user and have it like upload it as a profile pic??